-A mellow wine is ideal but a dry white can also be appropriate in certain cases:
+A sweet wine is ideal but a dry white wine can also be suitable in certain cases:

-The association between foie gras and its wine depends mainly on the moment when it is served at the table.
-Sweet wine with foie gras is a popular association, but it risks annihilating the flavours of the other wines served after the foie gras as a starter, which will be too light after the sweet wine.
+The association between foie gras and its wine depends mainly on when it will be served at the table.
+Sweet wine with foie gras is a popular association, but it risks annihilating the flavors of other wines served after the foie gras as an appetizer, which will be too light after the sweet wine.

-Let's take the opposite side of the coin: let's serve the foie gras and its wine between the dish and the dessert!
-This delicious dish goes perfectly with a mellow wine that accompanies its sweetness.
-Be careful however not to serve foie gras with a wine that is too heady, which would sweeten the tongue too much to taste the subtle flavours of this Christmas dish.
+Let's go against the majority: let's serve the foie gras and its wine between the main course and the dessert!
+This delicious dish goes perfectly with a sweet wine that accompanies its sweetness.
+However, be careful not to serve foie gras with a wine that is too heady, as it would sweeten the tongue too much to taste the subtle flavors of this Christmas dish.

-If you prefer to keep the place of foie gras as a starter in the meal and change the wine with which your foie gras is to be served, we advise you, in white, dry wines with a good density, without compromising freshness.
-For this a white wine that has waited a few years will be more adequate.
+If you prefer to keep the foie gras as a starter in the meal and change the wine with which your foie gras will be served, we recommend dry white wines with a good density, without compromising the freshness.
+For this, a white wine that has waited a few years will be more appropriate.

-Red wine can also be suitable with foie gras, and especially with pan-fried foie gras!
-It should not be too harsh, with fairly light tannins and spicy aromas.
+Red wine can also be appropriate with foie gras, and especially with pan-fried foie gras!
+It should not be too harsh, with light tannins and spicy aromas.

-PS: if you don't know what to give to your friends, don't forget to offer wine for Christmas!
+PS: if you don't know what gift to give to your friends, think aboutgiving wine for Christmas!